tylerfallon/The-Omniscient-Crypto-Oracle/README.md

 #### Neutral Market Criteria:
 1) Has Bitcoin price stayed within a 70% range over the past 3 months, and neither increased or decreased more than 150% in the past 6 months?
 2) Has the asset in question stayed within a 70% range over the past 3 month, and neither increased or decreased more than 150% in the past 6 months?

+#### Too Difficult To Predict Market Type Criteria:
-* * If none of the above are true for bull, bear, or neutral market criteria, then it is too difficult to predict the market type
+If none of the above are true for bull, bear, or neutral market criteria, then it is too difficult to predict the market type.

 ## Resources